pigeonburger/ffmpeg-pigeon/README.md

 # ffmpeg-pigeon
 My personal FFmpeg Linux build (not EditVideoBot's, that one takes forever to compile and is too big to upload).
 I use this for personal stuff.

+Includes ffprobe and ffplay too.
+Download the archive from the releases page: https://github.com/pigeonburger/ffmpeg-pigeon/releases

 Compilation flags used:

 ```